dafyddcrosby/circonus-api/README.md

 # Circonus::Api

-TODO: Write a gem description
+This is a gem for interacting with the [Circonus API](http://circonus.com/resources/api).

 ## Installation